Essential Liberty (Part 2)

 So what is a Patriot to do?

-Some of our countrymen are overwhelmed with the current state of affairs.
-They have resigned to defeat and withdrawn from the fields of battle.
+Some of our countrymen are overwhelmed with the current state of our nation.
+They have resorted to fratricidal self-destruction among our ranks, or withdrawn from the fields of battle altogether.
 In so doing, they forsake the legacy of Liberty extended to them by generations of Patriots who have pledged their lives, their fortunes and their sacred honor.

 Of such resignation, Jefferson declared, “Honor, justice, and humanity, forbid us tamely to surrender that freedom which we received from our gallant ancestors, and which our innocent posterity have a right to receive from us.
 We cannot endure the infamy and guilt of resigning succeeding generations to that wretchedness which inevitably awaits them if we basely entail hereditary bondage on them.”

-On Essential Liberty, Benjamin Franklin wrote, "They who can give up essential Liberty to obtain a little temporary safety, deserve neither Liberty nor safety."
+On retreating from the defense of Liberty, Benjamin Franklin wrote, “They who can give up essential Liberty to obtain a little temporary safety, deserve neither Liberty nor safety.”

 Patrick Henry said famously, “Is life so dear or peace so sweet as to be purchased at the price of chains and slavery?
 Forbid it, Almighty God!
 I know not what course others may take, but as for me, give me Liberty or give me death!”